-A Message from the Director of Religious Education
+A Message Religious Education Committee

 The Religious Education Program at North Shore Unitarian Church has a strong foundation and clear vision of our responsibility of providing an encouraging spiritual learning environment for our students.
 It is a responsibility and a vision we share and together bring to reality.
 We seek to nurture and grow the faith and values of our young people.
 As a liberal religious community, we believe in making spirituality relevant and meaningful for our children and youth.
 Our curriculum strives to provide a set of tools and understanding of religion and spirituality in such a way that students can reflect, question and embrace the awe of life.
 They learn to articulate their own faith and are encouraged to follow their personal spiritual path as they come to understand the cultural context and the human need of meaning and purpose in life.

 As Unitarian Universalists we take pride in our history and seek to continue to foster and inspire new generations of Unitarian Universalists of all ages.
 We teach, encourage and live by our Seven Principles:

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth in our congregations;

 - A free and responsible search for truth and meaning;